-The reserves recorded in equity on the Company's balance sheet include 'Contributed Surplus' and 'Accumulated Deficit'.
+The reserves recorded in equity on the Company's statement of financial position include 'Contributed Surplus' and 'Deficit'.

 'Contributed Surplus' is used to recognize the value of stock option grants and share warrants prior to exercise.
-'Accumulated Deficit' is used to record the Company's change in deficit from earnings from year to year.
+'Deficit' is used to record the Company's change in deficit from earnings from year to year.